rjspencer/docs/theming.md

 ### if:BlogPostHasPhoto
 Check to see if a blog post has one or more photos (`<img>` tags) in it

+### if:ContentIsFanSubmitted
+Check to see if a content item was fan submitted or not

 ### if:CustomFieldIsSet
 Check to see if a particular custom field is set on a content item